Student Code of Conduct Appendix 11

 - Where possible, allow for six feet of personal distancing between others.

 - All individuals should use proper handwashing and personal hygiene.

 Unvaccinated students who test positive for COVID-19 may be sent home for the duration of their isolation.
 In the event of an outbreak of COVID-19, unvaccinated students (through medical/religious exemption or voluntary choice) may be required to leave the campus under the direction of the Department of Health for an extended period of time which may impact their ability to complete coursework in the given semester.

 IF A STUDENT VIOLATES THESE EXPECTATIONS, THERE ARE CONSEQUENCES:

 Disciplinary charges may be brought against the student for violating the above expectations.
-These include but are not limited to, Personal Misconduct not on College Property, Failure to Comply, Reckless Endangerment, Violation of Guest Policy, Violation of Identification Policy, and/or Trespassing.
-Effective October 1, 2020, SUNY Delhi will enforce the SUNY-wide policy for violations for COVID-19 safety protocols (pdf) announced by SUNY Chancellor Jim Malatras.
-These uniformed sanctions include suspension and expulsion from SUNY Delhi.
+These include but are not limited to, Failure to Comply, Violation of Guest Policy, Violation of Identification Policy, and/or Trespassing.
+These sanctions may include suspension and expulsion from SUNY Delhi.